toschneck/sakuli-example-bakery-testing/jenkins/README.md

 ### automatic environment deployment

+    ./deploy_jenkins.sh

 The automatic environment deploy script will do the following steps:
-1) adds all modified files to git and commits it
-2) pulls all changes from repo
-3) rebuild all containers
-4) stop and remove all running containers
+1) stop and remove all running containers
+2) rebuild all containers
-5) start the new containers
+3) start the new containers
-6) push the changes to the git repo

 ### manual environment deployment